 Rangers supervise, maintain, enhance and protect conservation areas such as forests, coasts, wetlands, national parks, maritime parks, regional parks, reserves, and sites of historical or cultural importance.

 Source: Department of Conservation.

 Pay for rangers varies according to qualifications and experience:

-- Rangers with national certificate qualifications and limited experience usually start on about $33,000 a year.
-With experience, this could go up to about $42,000.
+- Rangers with national certificate qualifications and limited experience usually start on about minimum wage.
+With experience, this could go up to about $42,000 a year.